-WHAT IS THE DIFFERENCE BETWEEN FILLERS AND BOTOX?
+WHAT IS THE DIFFERENCE BETWEEN FILLERS AND ANTI-WRINKLE INJECTIONS?

 Botox, on the other hand, is made from bacteria – it is a purified form of a toxin called botulinum.
 It is only used in tiny amounts.
-Like dermal fillers, Botox is injected into targeted areas of the skin, but it works completely differently – by blocking nerve signals from the muscles for around four to five months at a time.
+Like dermal fillers, Anti-wrinkle treatments are injected into targeted areas of the skin, but it works completely differently – by blocking nerve signals from the muscles for around four to five months at a time.

 As a result, Botox can only be used to reduce those fine lines and wrinkles caused by muscle movements, such as those on the forehead or crow’s feet around the eyes.
 It does not plump the skin or reshapes facial features.
 The right treatment for you will depend on the signs of ageing you want to target and the effects you want to achieve.